Key messages

 The multivariate analysis of perinatal data suggests that large improvements will result from lowering the rate of smoking during pregnancy.
 The inclusion of alcohol consumption during pregnancy is a useful addition to the National Perinatal Data Collection, from 2019, that will aid the analysis of maternal risks and birth outcomes in coming years.

 Perinatal data indicate that the earlier an expectant mother first accesses antenatal care, the lower the likelihood of having a baby with low birthweight (see measure 3.01 Antenatal care).
-There is a need for early, high quality, culturally responsive, and women‑centred care delivered for Indigenous Australian women in Major Cities, Regional and Remote areas (Barclay et al. 2014; Sivertsen et al. 2020).
-A recent systematic review focused on efforts aimed at improving the delivery of effective health services for Indigenous Australians, including antenatal care, and found improved outcomes when services were designed specifically for and with Indigenous Australians.
-This finding supports the important role of Aboriginal Community Controlled Health Services (ACCHS) in the design and delivery of services.
+There is a need for early, high quality, culturally responsive, and women‑centred care delivered for First Nations women in Major cities, Regional and Remote areas (Barclay et al. 2014; Sivertsen et al. 2020).
+A recent systematic review focused on efforts aimed at improving the delivery of effective health services for First Nations women, including antenatal care, and found improved outcomes when services were designed specifically for and with First Nations women.
+This finding supports the important role of ACCHSs in the design and delivery of services.

-Enhanced primary care services and continued improvement in, and access, to culturally appropriate antenatal care have the capacity to support improvements in the health of the mother and baby.
-This highlights the important role ACCHS have in leading culturally safe and responsive health care within their communities.
-ACCHS are operated and governed by the local community to deliver holistic, strengths-based, comprehensive and culturally safe primary health services across urban, regional, rural and remote locations.
-Further work to ensure mainstream services can provide culturally safe and responsive care for Indigenous Australians is also critically important.
-These two dimensions of health care for Indigenous Australians have been emphasised in the Health Plan which places culture at the foundation for Aboriginal and Torres Strait Islander health and wellbeing as a protective factor across the life course.
+Enhanced primary care services and continued improvement in, and access to, culturally appropriate antenatal care have the capacity to support improvements in the health of the mother and baby.
+This highlights the important role ACCHSs have in leading culturally safe and responsive health care within their communities (Panaretto et al. 2014).
+ACCHSs are operated and governed by the local community to deliver holistic, strengths-based, comprehensive and culturally safe primary health care services across urban, regional, rural and remote locations.
+The Australian Government committed to building a strong and sustainable First Nations community-controlled sector delivering high quality services to meet the needs of First Nations people across the country under Priority Reform Two of the National Agreement on Closing the Gap.
+Further work to ensure mainstream services can provide culturally safe and responsive care for First Nations people is also critically important and relates to Priority Reform Three of the National Agreement.
+These 2 dimensions of health care for First Nations people have been emphasised in the Health Plan which places culture at the foundation for First Nations health and wellbeing as a protective factor across the life course.

-The Health Plan, released in December 2021, is the overarching policy framework to drive progress against the Closing the Gap health targets and priority reforms.
+The Health Plan, released in December 2021, is the overarching policy framework to drive progress against the Closing the Gap Priority Reforms and health targets.
 Implementation of the Health Plan aims to drive structural reform towards models of care that are prevention and early intervention focused, with greater integration of care systems and pathways across primary, secondary and tertiary care.
-It also emphasises the need for mainstream services to address racism and provide culturally safe and responsive care, and be accountable to Aboriginal and Torres Strait Islander people and communities.
+It also emphasises the need for mainstream services to address racism and provide culturally safe and responsive care, and be accountable to First Nations people and communities.

 The policy context is at Policies and strategies.